Board-Folk/CPC464-2MINI/README.md

 ** Work In Progress **

 A miniaturised version of Amstrad CPC464 second release with extensions.
 The main intention to replace everything DIP with SMD as small as reasonably possible.
-With everything on it, it functions as a 6128.
+Latest versions, with everything on it, it functions as a 6128.
 This project is very much a private hobby project at this stage.
 It's been uploaded because of general interest.

 More of the project will be dropped in over time, kind of a place to sort out what's happened if you like, and what's working.
 There have been that many revisions/expansions - it's been getting hard to keep track.